top of page

 This potent oily liquid is called the King of Acids today.
 Divine water is used for dissolution and purification in alchemical experiments.
 Sulfuric acid will dissolve almost anything but gold.
 Thus, divine water becomes part of the purity test, or the acid test, for metals.

 In trade and commerce it's easy to test metal authenticity by applying a few drops of sulfuric acid.
 If the metal is anything but gold, it dissolves.
-The only acid able to dissolve gold is aqua regia or royal water, made of sulfuric and nitric acid.
-Nitric acid is the Queen of Acids.
+The only acid able to dissolve gold is aqua regia or royal water, made of sulfuric and nitric acid, the Acid Queen.

 sulfuric acid